Tulsa vs. Memphis NCAA Football Odds, Plays and Insights | October 9, 2021

 Over/Under Insights

-- Tulsa and its opponents have combined for 61 points just two times this season.
+- Tulsa and its opponents have combined for 61 points -- this matchup's over/under -- just two times this season.

 - Memphis has combined with its opponents to score more than 61 points in two games this season.